JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 title: "Jeopardy Contestants Case Study [Part 2]"
 date: '2020-04-19'
 layout: post
-summary: Who makes it onto Jeopardy, and just how interesting are they?
+summary: Who makes it onto Jeopardy, and just how likely are they to win?
 categories: Workshop Python Jeopardy
 ---

-*This is a three part workshop for DataFest 2020 competitors on how to organize a basic data analytics project with Python.*
+*This is a two part workshop for DataFest 2020 competitors on how to organize a basic data analytics project with Python.*

 In Part 1 of this workshop series, Python's BeautifulSoup and Tweepy libraries were utilized to collect data online for the analysis of Jeopardy contestant profiles.